 What are my responsibilities as a student living on-campus?

 Student behavior can have the greatest impact on the spread – or the containment -- of COVID-19.
 Like everyone in the BenU community, we are all responsible for our behavior and must all be respectful community citizens by following CDC recommendations.
-Resident students must sign a Housing Health Policy Acknowledgement in addition to their housing agreement.
-This acknowledgement commits you to a number of practices that are vitally important, which may include wearing a face covering, observing physical distancing practices while in public spaces and agreeing to self-quarantine and self-isolation directives lead by the University.
+Resident students must commit to a number of practices that are vitally important, which may include wearing a face covering, observing physical distancing practices while in public spaces and agreeing to self-quarantine and self-isolation directives lead by the University.
 All of these requirements are based on the current guidance from the CDC.
-If you have underlying health issues that you believe put you at a higher risk to COVID-19, living on campus in a dense community environment may not be the best choice at this time.

 • Wash your hands often with soap and water for at least 20 seconds.